Timerns/DAI-2022-SMTP/README.md

     all         # content of the email
     the
     folowing
-    ///         # end the mail with 3 slash
+    ///         # for spliting the email messages

 Example of one message in the file:

-    test5
+    test0
     Because I could not stop for Death,
     He kindly stopped for me;
     The carriage held but just ourselves
     And Immortality.
+    ///
+    test0
+    ...
 ---

 ## Description of the implementation